engr101staff/engr101matlab/_sources/data_visualization/main.rst

 2. Use :code:`meshgrid` to create matrices that correspond to the different speed and angle combinations.
 These should be saved in variables named :code:`V` and :code:`T`, respectively.
 3. Calculate the distance traveled for each speed/angle combination by calling :code:`dist2green` and passing the matrices created by :code:`meshgrid`.
 This should be saved in a variable named :code:`distance`.
-4. Make two plots to interpret your simulation.
+4. Make two plots to interpret your simulation:

    a.
 A contourf plot of speed, angle, and distance
    b.
 A contourf plot of the viable combinations of speed and angle